Fluidity of the system produced in relativistic pp and heavy-ion collisions: Hadron resonance gas model approach: Formalism

 For a hadron gas at finite chemical potential, the shear viscosity can be obtained by using the following expression ~\cite{Kadam2015},

-where $\tau_i$ is the relaxation time of $i^{th}$ hadron and $f^0_i$ is its corresponding distribution function.
-The particle dependent average relaxation time is given by,
+where $\tau_i$ is the relaxation time of the hadron $i$ and $f^0_i$ is its corresponding equilibrium distribution function.
+The particle-dependent average relaxation time is given by,

-where $n_j$ is the number density of $j^{th}$ hadronic species.
+where $n_j$ is the number density of $j^{th}$ hadronic species, $\sigma_{ij}$ is the cross section for the interaction between hadron $i$ and $j$, and $v_{ij}$ is the relative velocity between them.
 Furthermore, considering hadrons as hard spheres of equal radius $r_h$ (having constant cross section $\sigma = 4\pi r_h^2$), the thermal average of total cross section times relative velocity i.e. $\langle\sigma v\rangle$ can be calculated as ~\cite{Kadam2015,Cannoni2014,Gondolo1991},

-Now, rewriting the momentum space volume elements in terms of scattering angle $\theta$~\cite{Kadam2015,Tiwari2018};
+Now, rewriting the momentum integral in terms of energy of the hadrons and scattering angle $\theta$~\cite{Kadam2015,Tiwari2018} we get; \begin{widetext}